neumino/neumino.github.io/movies.md

-### Below Zero
+### Bliss
-*Released on 2021-01-29, vote average 6.5*
+*Released on 2021-02-05, vote average 5.5*

-When a prisoner transfer van is attacked, the cop in charge must fight those inside and outside while dealing with a silent foe: the icy temperatures.
+A mind-bending love story following Greg who, after recently being divorced and then fired, meets the mysterious Isabel, a woman living on the streets and convinced that the polluted, broken world around them is just a computer simulation.
+Doubtful at first, Greg eventually discovers there may be some truth to Isabel’s wild conspiracy.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/UCLz92vUYJY?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/ZHtPm8v-yNw?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>